 Turkmenistan is not a member of the Council of Europe; therefore, the jurisdiction of the Venice Commission does not apply to it.
-However, in 2016, after the draft Constitution of Turkmenistan appeared in the public domain, the ODIHR at the OSCE proactively conducted an analysis of the main provisions of the draft Constitution stemming from Turkmenistan's membership in the OSCE.451 The number of critical comments in this document was significant, which meant that the draft Constitution was inconsistent with OSCE membership obligations.
+However, in 2016, after the draft Constitution of Turkmenistan appeared in the public domain, the ODIHR at the OSCE proactively conducted an analysis of the main provisions of the draft Constitution stemming from Turkmenistan's membership in the OSCE.
+The number of critical comments in this document was significant, which meant that the draft Constitution was inconsistent with OSCE membership obligations.
 On September 26, 2019 at a meeting of the People's Council, President Berdimuhamedow announced the need for constitutional reform, in particular, reform of the parliament.
 A constitutional commission has been established.
 It is worth noting that the latest version of the constitution was adopted in 2016, and the constitutional law "On the Halk Maslahaty" (People's Council) was adopted in 2018.
-The reasons and details of the upcoming reform are not known, except for the timing of its implementation-September 2020 system in the country is not independent-the judicial branch has the lowest mark, which indicates significant problems in the field of justice in Turkmenistan.455 The President of the country uses the courts to eliminate any real or imaginary check on his power.
+The reasons and details of the upcoming reform are not known, except for the timing of its implementation- September 2020

 Members of the judiciary are directly appointed by the President of Turkmenistan.
-Moreover, the chairman of the Supreme Court of Turkmenistan is a member of the Halk Maslahaty, and is directly subordinate to the President.454 According to the latest report by Freedom House (2018), the judicial
+Moreover, the chairman of the Supreme Court of Turkmenistan is a member of the Halk Maslahaty, and is directly subordinate to the President.
+According to the latest report by Freedom House (2018), the judicial system in the country is not independent-the judicial branch has the lowest mark, which indicates significant problems in the field of justice in Turkmenistan.
+The President of the country uses the courts to eliminate any real or imaginary check on his power.

-Turkmenistan is a signatory to most UN human rights conventions and the Constitution of Turkmenistan456 has a separate chapter on guarantees of human rights and freedoms.
-The constitutional law "On the Permanent Neutrality of Turkmenistan"457 contains rules that determine the primacy of international law and the recognition of decisions of UN bodies, and is also based on the declaration "On International Obligations of Neutral Turkmenistan in the Field of Human Rights," which is the reference norm of this law.
+Turkmenistan is a signatory to most UN human rights conventions and the Constitution of Turkmenistan has a separate chapter on guarantees of human rights and freedoms.
+The constitutional law "On the Permanent Neutrality of Turkmenistan" contains rules that determine the primacy of international law and the recognition of decisions of UN bodies, and is also based on the declaration "On International Obligations of Neutral Turkmenistan in the Field of Human Rights," which is the reference norm of this law.

 Nevertheless, at the level of practical implementation of legislation and international law, the authorities in Turkmenistan sabotage their work.
 In particular, Turkmenistan denies visits by a number of special rapporteurs of various UN mechanisms (e.g. for torture, enforced disappearances).
 The OSCE (ODIHR) either refuses to observe elections or sends short-term missions.
 A number of laws of Turkmenistan directly violate the norms of international law or contain rules to sabotage them.
-The Criminal Code of Turkmenistan458 criminalizes "sodomy," the law governing the Internet459 contains prohibitive norms, the law "On Migration"460 contains a norm that allows a selective, punitive, and repressive ban on leaving the country.
+The Criminal Code of Turkmenistan criminalizes "sodomy," the law governing the Internet contains prohibitive norms, the law "On Migration" contains a norm that allows a selective, punitive, and repressive ban on leaving the country.

-The law "On the Ombudsman"461 adopted in 2016 did not lead to the full-fledged work of the national human rights institution, which remains limited to the consideration of property, gender, and administrative issues.462 The Report of the Ombudsman completely ignores the problems of those missing (disappeared) in prisons of Turkmenistan,463 the rights of prisoners, torture; disproportionately little attention is paid to the ban on leaving the country,464 domestic violence, and the prosecution of LGBT people.
+The law "On the Ombudsman" adopted in 2016 did not lead to the full-fledged work of the national human rights institution, which remains limited to the consideration of property, gender, and administrative issues.
+The Report of the Ombudsman completely ignores the problems of those missing (disappeared) in prisons of Turkmenistan, the rights of prisoners, torture; disproportionately little attention is paid to the ban on leaving the country, domestic violence, and the prosecution of LGBT people.